How to balance your PhD and your social life

 Treat your PhD like a regular job

 One of the challenges of adjusting to life as a PhD student is the lack of a firm schedule or a definite structure.
+Although there are options for structured PhD programs, especially in the US, many PhD programs do not have required coursework or set work times.
 This can make it hard to know when you should be working, and conversely, when you are allowed to take time off.

-To help with this, where possible work regular hours and try not to answer emails outside of those hours.
+To help with this, where possible set some regular working hours for yourself and try not to answer emails outside of normal working hours.
 There can be considerable pressure from your supervisor and others to be available at all times, but waking up in the middle of the night to answer emails is not healthy.

-As long as you are in the office regularly – for example, 9 to 6 from Monday to Friday – then you have more standing to resist answering late night emails.
+And, if you stick to regular working hours – for example, 9 to 6 from Monday to Friday – you'll have less of a need to answer late night emails.
 This will help to keep your evenings free for social events, both practically and mentally.

 You need holidays and days off